ScaryPancake/msoy/README.md

-TWSICommunity is adapted from the [Source] project This is the source code to the [Whirled] online virtual world platform.
+TWSICommunity is adapted from the [Source] project.

+This is the source code to the [Whirled] online virtual world platform.

 ## Abandon hope all ye who enter here